 *This game was provided to FYIG by Square-Enix for review purposes*

 Just Cause is the series that has always eluded me.
-By the time the first game had released, I didn’t want to invest any more into my PlayStation 2 and I didn’t have an Xbox 360 as I was waiting to buy a PlayStation 3.
-By the time the second game came out, I was busy with all the other recent releases.
+By the time the first game had been released, I didn’t want to invest any more into my PlayStation 2, and I didn’t have an Xbox 360 as I was waiting to buy a PlayStation 3.
+When the second game came out, I was busy with all the other recent releases.
 I even downloaded the game from PlayStation Plus and never did get around to playing it.
-The series always interested me though and that’s what made me happy to get the opportunity to review Just Cause 3.
-I feel like not playing the first couple games will give me a greater appreciation for what this game is; a fantastic action-adventure game that doesn’t take itself too seriously.
+The series always interested me, though, and that’s what made me happy to get the opportunity to review Just Cause 3.
+Not playing the first couple of games will give me a greater appreciation for what this game is; a fantastic action-adventure game that doesn’t take itself too seriously.
 It has certainly made a great impression on me.

 The first thing you’ll notice when starting up Just Cause 3 is the scope and the detail of the game.
 The map is massive and has tons of scenery and places to explore.
-You can tell that Avalanche took a great deal of time an effort to not only make a world that looked nice and full of life, but also one that made it easy to travel around with the various modes of transportation made available to you.
+You can tell that Avalanche took a great deal of time and effort to not only make a world that looked nice and full of life but also one that made it easy to travel around with the various modes of transportation made available to you.
 By land, sea, or air in multiple ways, you can get to your destination quickly and efficiently.
-The thing I noticed most was that the streets were populated with civilians, even as firefights were breaking out.
-It was crazy to see all these people running around as I was trying to take down the opposing forces.
+The thing I noticed most was that the streets were populated with civilians, even as firefights broke out.
+It was crazy to see all these people running around as I tried to take down the opposing forces.
 The world isn’t quite as amazing as what you would see in Grand Theft Auto, but it’s still impressive in its own right.
 It’s a living, breathing set of islands.

-The plot involves you controlling Rico Rodriguez who is battling the military dictatorship of Sebastiano Di Ravello.
-The story is largely forgettable, however, Rico is the one-man army you’ve always wanted to be.
+The plot involves you controlling Rico Rodriguez and battling the military dictatorship of Sebastiano Di Ravello.
+The story is largely forgettable; however, Rico is the one-man army you’ve always wanted to be.
 There isn’t much that this man can’t do.
-You’re supplied with a grappling hook, wingsuit, and parachute which all provide excellent modes of transportation and total destruction.
+You’re supplied with a grappling hook, wingsuit, and parachute, providing excellent modes of transportation and destruction.
 No cliff is too high, no point is out of reach.
 If you can think it, Rico can probably do it.
-The grappling hook itself provides most of the fun as you can tether two objects together and watch them smash into each other.
-You can even grapple into an enemy and dropkick him.
-The most frequently-used part of the tether is to swing explosive barrels into targets though.
+The grappling hook provides most of the fun as you can tether two objects together and watch them smash into each other.
+You can even grapple into an enemy and drop-kick him.
+The most frequently-used part of the tether is to swing explosive barrels into targets, though.
 It’s satisfying to experiment with different strategies to complete your objectives and to see what strange things work with all the tools provided.
 Guns become secondary and almost unnecessary.

 |Gear mods add some cool differences to the gameplay||Small glitches and bugs|